-Citizens of Canada receive unsolicited calls to their homes from a variety of sources and have the choice as adults on whether or not to interact with those people.
+In this age of technology, citizens of Canada receive unsolicited calls or technological intrusions from a variety of sources and have the choice as adults on whether or not to interact with those people.
 Further, all citizens are protected by law in cases of harassment or unwanted contact.

 A “special law” enacted by the State for “those separated by adoption” sets them apart from all others in society, appearing to suggest they are a suspect group.